Pet Medical Services

 Allergies are a primary cause of many dermatologic conditions.
 Animal Hospital of Irvine provides allergy testing and allergy management to give your pet relief and comfort.

-Laboratory Services
+Pet Laboratory Services

 Animal Hospital of Irvine offers both in-house testing and testing through outside laboratories.
 These tests can provide valuable information that is not detectable on a physical exam.
-Our in-house lab provides immediate results allowing the doctor to diagnose and treat your pet without delay.
+Our in-house lab provides immediate results allowing the veterinary to diagnose and treat your pet without delay.
 Tests we perform include:

 • Blood Tests